Artemis Investment Management LLP Acquires Shares of 52,306 Monolithic Power Systems, Inc. (NASDAQ:MPWR)

 The company also recently declared a quarterly dividend, which was paid on Thursday, July 15th.
 Shareholders of record on Wednesday, June 30th were paid a $0.60 dividend.
 The ex-dividend date was Tuesday, June 29th.
 This represents a $2.40 annualized dividend and a dividend yield of 0.50%.
 Monolithic Power Systems’s payout ratio is currently 68.18%.

 Several brokerages have recently commented on MPWR.
 Needham & Company LLC increased their price target on shares of Monolithic Power Systems from $415.00 to $450.00 and gave the stock a “buy” rating in a research report on Wednesday, July 28th.
-Zacks Investment Research cut shares of Monolithic Power Systems from a “buy” rating to a “hold” rating and set a $472.00 price target on the stock. in a research report on Monday, August 2nd.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Monolithic Power Systems from $375.00 to $445.00 and gave the stock a “buy” rating in a research report on Wednesday, July 28th.
+Raymond James increased their price target on shares of Monolithic Power Systems from $420.00 to $440.00 and gave the stock an “outperform” rating in a research report on Wednesday, July 28th.
 Rosenblatt Securities increased their price target on shares of Monolithic Power Systems from $460.00 to $470.00 and gave the stock a “buy” rating in a research report on Wednesday, July 28th.
-Raymond James increased their price target on shares of Monolithic Power Systems from $420.00 to $440.00 and gave the stock an “outperform” rating in a research report on Wednesday, July 28th.
-Finally, Oppenheimer increased their price target on shares of Monolithic Power Systems from $450.00 to $500.00 and gave the stock an “outperform” rating in a research report on Wednesday, July 28th.
+Finally, Zacks Investment Research lowered shares of Monolithic Power Systems from a “buy” rating to a “hold” rating and set a $472.00 price objective on the stock. in a research note on Monday, August 2nd.
 One investment analyst has rated the stock with a hold rating and seven have given a buy rating to the stock.
 Monolithic Power Systems has an average rating of “Buy” and a consensus target price of $455.25.

 About Monolithic Power Systems